 Three Calls from God

 Ecclesiastes 3:11 says that God put eternity in our hearts.
 Nothing can ultimately satisfy us apart from God himself – not success, wealth, fame, power, or pleasure.
-Jesus put it this way.
+Jesus told us to put eternity first.

 But don’t be so concerned about perishable things like food.
 Spend your energy seeking the eternal life that the Son of Man can give you...”
 John 6:27 (NLT)